Table of Contents

 There are lots of canoeing options on the Red Deer River from a one day to a week plus paddle.
 If you choose the latter you can paddle all the way from Red Deer through to Dinosaur Provincial Park.

 This post includes some affiliate links.
-If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
+If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
+Thank you very much for your support.

 Our shuttle driver and owner of Red Deer River Adventures, Eric Neumann then filled us in on the area as we drove north for an hour through beautiful canola and flax dotted fields to our launch site near the Tolman Bridge in Dry Island Buffalo Jump Provincial Park.

 Eric, a long-time resident of Drumheller tells our group on the shuttle to the launch site “that you won’t find badlands scenery like this anywhere else in Alberta – and its best appreciated from the water.”
-He also says the “Red Deer River is a huge ecosystem and we can expect to see loads of bird life including white pelicans, bald eagles, blue herons and red-tailed hawks.”
+He also says the “Red Deer River is a huge ecosystem and we can expect to see loads of bird life including white pelicans, bald eagles, blue herons, and red-tailed hawks.”

 He reassures us that “bears aren’t really an issue on the river but we’re told if we’re lucky we’ll see mule and white-tailed deer, pronghorns (the fastest terrestrial mammal in North America) and beaver and muskrat.”

-Launching from Dry Island Buffalo Jump Provincial Park
+A launch from Dry Island Buffalo Jump Provincial Park

 We launched our canoes at about 11 AM under clear skies.
 The first few hours of paddling were extremely peaceful, with no signs of anyone else or even civilization.